lesliefdo08/Airline-Reservation-System/README.md

 # ✈️ Airline Reservation System

-A modern, full-stack Airline Reservation System built with React, Tailwind CSS, Node.js, and PostgreSQL (Neon).
-Features include flight booking, seat selection, booking management, admin dashboard, and production-ready deployment.
+A modern, full-stack Airline Reservation System built with React, Tailwind CSS, and Node.js.
+Perfect for demos with in-memory data storage - no database setup required!

 ## Features
 - User registration and login (single page)